 ♦ Bert and John Jacobs are cofounders of Life is Good, a business that grew from street fair hawking to iconic apparel brand by harnessing the power of optimism.
 Bert and John have been active supporters of The Vine, where they struck up a friendship with execs from Newland Communities.
 The two companies partnered to stage a series of Pumpkin Festivals throughout the U.S., raising over $1 million for children in need.

-♦ J. Walker Smith is executive chairman of The Futures Company and one of the nation’s foremost experts on consumer values and behavior.
+♦ J. Walker Smith is chief knowledge officer of Kantar Consulting and one of the nation’s foremost experts on consumer values and behavior.
 Walker and I collaborated for many years to produce “The Vision of Home,” an annual keynote report that revealed emerging trends in Amercans’ attitudes about home, neighborhood and community.

 ♦ Sandra Kulli is homebuilding’s pre-eminent marketing strategist—a catalyst, teacher, nurturer, storyteller and human energy field.
 My creative partnership with Sandra dates back to the mid-90s, when she approached me about presenting a Harley-Davidson brand case study to an audience of builders—with two 800-lb. motorcycles displayed onstage.
 My answer to her then, and to each of her wild ideas ever since: “Why not?”